 Food Access Help

-Title image: the glut stall at St Swithun’s
+Title image: the Food Stall at St Swithun’s

 The pandemic means that more households find it hard to afford the food they need.
 Bridport Local Food Group has published a list of the local food access initiatives, including when they are open and how to contact them.The pandemic sadly has meant people who would not normally use the services provided by local food banks and community groups are coming forward.
 To ensure that the everyone in the Town and surrounding area are aware of all the services available and how to access them, the Bridport Local Food Group has published the following list:

-THE GARDEN GLUT & FOOD STALL is in the St Swithun’s Church car park in North Allington every Thursday from 9.30am-1pm and will continue until at least March.
-Jointly run by the Bridport Local Food Group, Transition Town Bridport and the Community Fridge.
-It supplies for free (or donation) surplus food plus fresh produce from local growers including ready meals.
-More details from the Chapel or Bridport Local Food Group website www.bridportfoodfestival.co.uk or contact Peter via email or 07778 159826.
+THE FOOD STALL (formerly known as the Garden Glut stall) is in the St Swithun’s Church car park in North Allington every Thursday from 9.30am-11 a.m.
+It supplies for free (or donation) surplus food plus fresh produce from local growers, including ready meals, as well as surpluses from supermarkets.
+This is open to everyone, all are welcome.
+The initiative is jointly run by the Bridport Local Food Group, Transition Town Bridport and the Community Fridge.
+More details from the Chapel in the Garden or Bridport Local Food Group website www.bridportfoodfestival.co.uk or contact Peter via email or 07778 159826.

 CUPBOARD LOVE at St Mary’s Church, South Street, is the Town’s main food bank.
 Access to Cupboard Love is via referral from various sources including Citizen Advice (CAB), Job Centre and Doctors.
 No one will ever be turned away but will be asked to get a referral for any future visits.
 It is open on Wednesday mornings 11am-1pm for collection of food parcels.
 In certain circumstances home delivery is available.
 Out of hours, messages can be left on 07443 596096 – messages will be checked and actioned on Wednesday mornings.
 Click here to email.